 Data of the presence of this pest on the EU territory are available in EPPO Global Database (https://gd.eppo.int/).

-HOST PLANT N°1: Solanum tuberosum (SOLTU) for the Seed potato sector.
+HOST PLANT N°1: Solanaceae (1SOLF) for the Ornamental sector.

 Origin of the listing: